 The British involvement in the battle for the Netherlands was obviously very limited.
 The losses are also not exactly known (particularly vague are those on board of planes and vessels that returned home), although a probably rather complete picture can be given.

 Of the largest British land-force in Holland, that had landed (and stayed) at Hook of Holland, in total 11 men perished.
 It were nine Irish Guards and two Welsh Guards.
 They fell victum to Luftwaffe bombs around the Hook of Holland harbour.
 Three British sailors (including Commander J.A.C.
-Hill, HMS Pembroke) died on board the Dutch tug that ran on a magnetic mine while transporting Dutch Gold of the National Reserve.
+Hill, HMS Pembroke) died on board the Dutch tug BV-19A that ran on a magnetic mine while transporting Dutch Gold of the National Reserve.
 There are no further casualties known from, for example, the XD raiding parties in Ymuiden, Amsterdam and Flushing.

 Blenheim crews lost (at least) 23 KIA in crashes involving multiple planes from 40 squadron, 57 squadron, 235 squadron and 600 squadron on 10 and 11 May 1940.